Overview

 Navmesh Jumps, Links, and Cover Interface

-Export jump links mesh: Generates jump links, essential for most maps.
 Without this, bots won’t be able to jump over fences.

-Delta height: Defines the height difference at which a single jump link is split into smaller jumps (prevents bots from jumping over overly tall objects like poles).
+split into smaller jumps (prevents bots from jumping over overly tall objects

-Merge delta angle: The angle at which different jump links are merged.
+merge delta angle: the angle at which different jump links are merged.

-Max angle between edge: Another setting related to jump link merging.
+max angle between edge: another setting related to jump link merging.

-Export covers: Generates cover points for bots.
+Export covers: generates cover points for bots.

 For the first four settings, these are simply size constraints for covers:

-Min window for shoot: Defines a window (e.g., a small opening) through which a bot can shoot.
+which a bot can shoot.
 Once found, it marks the end of a cover point.

-Delta height: Similar to jump links, this setting divides cover points based on height differences (e.g., a wall with a window in the middle could result in three separate cover points: full cover, half cover, and full cover).
+based on height differences (e.g., a wall with a window in the middle could

-Shoot depth: Checks the possibility of shooting from cover.
-Special points are generated from which bots can shoot, and these points are traced from the cover’s edges.
+are generated from which bots can shoot, and these points are traced from the

 Tank Navigation Mesh

 The tank navigation mesh is constrained by splines.
-You can use existing splines or create new ones specifically for navigation mesh purposes.
+You can use existing splines

-If a spline has the Use for navmesh checkbox enabled in the properties panel, the mesh will include the area within the specified radius around the spline.
+If a spline has the Use for navmesh checkbox enabled in the properties

 After creating a navigation mesh, additional files such as navMesh.PC.bin